appy-one/acebase-ipc-server/README.md

 In a *cloud-based cluster* you will always have to run 1 dedicated `master` process, all `worker` processes can run in a cluster.

-Configuring an *AceBase* or *AceBaseServer* instance to use an IPC server is very easy, all you have to do add an `ipc` configuration property to AceBase's `storage` settings:
+Configuring an *AceBase* or *AceBaseServer* instance to use an IPC server is very easy, all you have to do add an `ipc` configuration property to AceBaseServer's settings, (or AceBase's `storage` settings):
 ```js
 const ipcConfig = {
     port: 9163,